The Organizing Committee invites

 formatted according to the style guidelines below.
 Please read through the following

-Published poster descriptions will include separate lines for Presenter, Co-Presenters and Authors.
+Published poster descriptions will include presenters, co-presenters, and authors.
 All presenters and co-presenters must be registered for the update portion of the conference and present for the assigned poster session.

 How to Submit your Poster Presentation Abstract